How to Make Echinacea Tincture

 Disclosure: This post may contain affiliate links.
 Read more about our ad policy here.

-Echinacea, also known as purple coneflower, is an herb with immune-stimulating and anti-inflammatory properties that can help prevent or shorten the duration of colds and other respiratory infections.
-All parts of the plant contain medicinal properties.
 I harvest the above ground parts (flowers, stems, and leaves) while the plant is in full bloom – usually around mid-July.
-In late October, I harvest the roots of the plants that are at least 2 years old.
+In late October, I dig up the roots of plants that are at least 2 years old.
 The roots grow in clumps that can be divided and re-planted or used for tincturing.

 I prefer using fresh roots over dried for tinctures, as they tend to produce a more potent medicine.
-To check the potency, I taste a small piece of the root to ensure the alkamides are active.
+To check the potency, I taste a small piece of the cleaned root to ensure the alkamides are active.
 When alkamides are strong, you’ll feel a numbing and tingling sensation on your tongue.

 Echinacea flowers in a flower garden with butterfly

-The most commonly used species of Echinacea are of Echinacea angustifolia and Echinacea purpurea.
-I grow E. purpurea in my gardens and they are easily distinguished from E. angustifolia by the orange tipped cone of the flower heads.
-E. purpurea also grows to about 3 or 4 feet in height.
-They make a stunning backdrop to shorter flowers, like California Poppy or Calendula.
+The most commonly used species of Echinacea are Echinacea angustifolia and Echinacea purpurea.
+E. purpurea is easily distinguished from E. angustifolia by the orange tipped cone of the flower heads.

 Tinctures are liquid extracts made from herbs that have been steeped in alcohol for an extended period of time.
 They’re a popular way to take herbal remedies because they’re easy to use and can be stored for several years.